 It’s not the first time Melbourne has felt such a thing; a tremor hit the eastern suburbs in October 2006, much further out of the city.
 I was hoping to read up on it and tell you all about the plate tectonics of Victoria, but unfortunately the Geoscience Australia web site isn’t responding (let’s hope it’s just because they’re busy analysing the new data!).
 I’ll update with more info when I can.

-UPDATE: Well, my estimate was way off: turns out the quake was rated 4.6 (much lower and we’d have hardly noticed it), and occured 8 kilometres down near Korumburra.
+UPDATE: Well, my estimate was way off: turns out the quake was rated 4.6 (much lower and we’d have hardly noticed it), we no longer use the “Richter scale” (its a Magnitude Moment), and this one occured 8 kilometres down near Korumburra.
 No, I didn’t know where that is either; turns out it’s in South Gippsland, near the Strzelecki Ranges.
 You can find the lattitude and longitude on the Geoscience Australia web site, in the list of recent earthquakes (we have a lot of them!).
 With thanks to the ever-reliable and always interesting Clem Bastow, who shared knowledge via Twitter.
 Hard to imagine not knowing more about this sort of thing instantly via the Internet, these days!